-AusTraits is an emerging national data asset quantifying the traits of Australia’s flora, which comprises approximately 26,000 different plant species.
+AusTraits is a national data asset quantifying the traits of Australia’s flora, which comprises approximately 26,000 different plant species.

 It collects functional and structural traits (such as leaf size, potential photosynthetic rate, maximum height, floral colour, floral symmetry) as well as capturing differences among species in their ecology, function, and evolution.
 These traits are crucial for advancing core research and applied outcomes in plant science.

-The challenge for AusTraits is to broaden coverage of the resource and improve the quality of the data, while making it more accessible.
+The challenge for AusTraits was to broaden coverage of the resource and improve the quality of the data, while making it more accessible.

-- broaden coverage of the resource by connecting with new datasets and research communities
+- broadened coverage of the resource by connecting with new datasets and research communities

-- improve data access using existing biodiversity platforms including Flora of Australia, Atlas of Living Australia, and EcoCommons.
+- improved data access using existing biodiversity platforms including Atlas of Living Australia, and EcoCommons.

 Who Will Benefit

-Researchers, research organisations and government agencies will benefit from:
+Researchers, research organisations and government agencies can benefit from:

 - improved access and discoverability with AusTraits available as an open access resource via existing biodiversity platforms